 Adopted indicators, as proposed by the CAEECC Equity Metrics Working Group (EMWG) and Market Support Metrics Working Group (MSMWG), are discussed in Section 7 below.
 Many of the adopted indicators would benefit from clarification and further discussion about the valuation methodology.
 Guidance may be needed for PAs to ensure that baselines for target-setting are clear and consistently applied, to the greatest extent possible.
+For these reasons, we will ask the CAEECC to re-engage and update, as necessary, the EMWG and MSMWG to discuss and develop recommendations.

 Furthermore, there are several common metrics adopted in D.18-05-041 that have not been used and/or may no longer be relevant or useful.
-For all these reasons, as part of the portfolio oversight process, we will ask the CAEECC to re-engage and update as necessary the EMWG and MSMWG to discuss and develop recommendations.

-Following the recommendations of those working groups, we will require the PAs to submit a joint Tier 2 advice letter proposing and clarifying all of the indicators adopted in this decision, as well as identifying information that could be used as baselines for future targets, or methodologies for how the indicator information can be used as baselines, by no later than May 1, 2024.
+We will require the PAs to submit a joint Tier 2 advice letter proposing and clarifying all of the indicators adopted in this decision, as well as identifying information that could be used as baselines for future targets, or methodologies for how the indicator information can be used as baselines, by no later than May 1, 2024.
 The advice letter should also include recommendations for metric removal, suspension, or modification from those included in D.18-05-041.
+These recommendations on common metrics may be informed by the CAEECC metrics working groups, to the extent that they have desire and capacity to be involved.